 Does your neighbour realise what they are doing or how it is affecting you?
-A noisy neighbour may not appreciate your different schedules, and poor sound insulation may also play a part.

-If you can, try and speak to your neighbour and explain what the problem is.
-Alternatively, you could write them a letter.
+A noisy neighbour may not appreciate that you have different schedules or poor sound insulation between your properties.
+If you can, try to speak to your neighbour and explain what the problem is.
+Alternatively, you may feel more comfortable writing them a letter.